der-Pinguin-M/baby_rev/README.md

   return 0;
 }
 ```

-sweet !
 As you may have understood, this whole thing is probably useless since you can generate decompiled C code with ida free..
 However, I like to understand deeply how things work and I thought it would be a good exercise.
-## solving the challenge (eventually :') )
+## solving the challenge

 As you may have understood, we could have made this a while ago.